-Tenurial Legal Pluralism and the Peace Process Legal Pluralism: Operative Concepts
+Legal Pluralism: Operative Concepts

 The field of legal pluralism has progressed quickly and impressively in recent years, with land tenure playing a significant role in this.5 Substantial contributions define legal pluralism in a number of related ways.
-These range from pluralism in the juristic sense, when a state pursues different bodies of law for different groups of people6 to asserting that all societies are legally plural in that the process of establishing rules, securing compliance, and punishing rule breakers exists informally in a wide variety of societal subgroups such as families, workgroups, political organizations, and collectives.7 Much research and discussion has focused on the latter end of this range, which recognizes legal pluralism as multiple, nonjuristic, alternative, informal forms of 'normative ordering' (e.g., Merry 1988; Griffiths 1986).8 Griffiths9 notes that the law "which is actually effective on the 'ground floor' of society is the result of enormously complex and usually in practice unpredictable patterns of competition, interaction, negotiation, isolationism, and the like," such that "the legal organization of society is congruent with its social organization."
-Griffiths10 further observes:

-Legal pluralism is a concomitant of social pluralism: the legal organization of society is congruent with its social organization.
-Legal pluralism refers to the normative heterogeneity attendant upon the fact that social action always takes place in a context of multiple, overlapping 'semi-autonomous social fields,' which, it may be added, is in practice a dynamic condition.

-Of particular utility here is the semi-autonomous social fields approach initially articulated by Moore11 in which separate social fields of 'legality' with different loci of authority overlap and interact.
-This interaction over time can take a number of paths from progressive legal reconciliation between fields to increasing separation or multiplication of fields, depending on the nature of the interaction and attendant relevant socio-political, economic, and resource-related forces.
-Moore12 notes the role of semi-autonomous social fields in the way individual and group behavior and the processes of interaction within and between fields determine what 'law' is effectively in place at a given location and moment.
-Griffiths13 contributes to the development of Moore's work, noting that it is to a large degree the network of rights and obligations in human relationships, which constitutes a 'legality' within a social field.
+These range from pluralism in the juristic sense, when a state pursues different bodies of law for different groups of people, to asserting that all societies are legally plural in that the process of establishing rules, securing compliance, and punishing rule breakers exists informally in a wide variety of societal subgroups such as families, workgroups, political organizations, and collectives.
+6 Much research and discussion has focused on the latter end of this range, which recognizes legal pluralism as multiple, nonjuristic, alternative, informal forms of "normative ordering."7 J. Griffiths notes that the law that "is actually effective on the 'ground floor' of society is the result of enormously complex and usually in practice unpredictable patterns of competition, interaction, negotiation, isolationism, and the like," such that "the legal organization of society is congruent with its social organization."8 Griffiths further observes that "legal pluralism is a concomitant of social pluralism: The legal organization of society is congruent with its social organization.
+Legal pluralism refers to the normative heterogeneity attendant upon the fact that social action always takes place in a context of multiple, overlapping 'semi-autonomous social fields,' which, it may be added, is in practice a dynamic condition."9 Of particular utility here is the semiautonomous social fields approach initially articulated by S. Moore, in which separate social fields of "legality" with different loci of authority overlap and interact.
+10 This interaction over time can take a number of paths from progressive legal reconciliation between fields to increasing separation or multiplication of fields, depending on the nature of the interaction and attendant relevant sociopolitical, economic, and resourcerelated forces.
+Moore notes the role of semiautonomous social fields in the way individual and group behavior and the processes of interaction within and between fields determine what "law" is effectively in place at a given location and moment.
+11 Griffiths contributes to the development of Moore's work, noting that it is to a large degree the network of rights and obligations in human relationships that constitute a "legality" within a social field.
+12

 Land tenure, at its most fundamental level, is a system of rights and obligations in human relationships.
-14 Legal pluralism with regard to land tenure signifies the different sets of rights and obligations concerning land and property, as these reside within multiple social fields or normative orders.
-The most pervasive example of legal pluralism regarding land exists in the postcolonial developing world, where, due to the existence of both customary and formal tenurial regimes, legal pluralism in land administration is pursued as an approach to realistic governance.
+Legal pluralism with regard to land tenure signifies the different sets of rights and obligations concerning land and property, as these reside within multiple social fields or normative orders.
+The most pervasive example of legal pluralism regarding land exists in the postcolonial developing world where, due to the existence of both customary and formal tenurial regimes, legal pluralism in land administration is pursued as an approach to realistic governance.
 One of the most acute examples of incompatible legal pluralism regarding land resides in the Middle East, where the Israeli-Palestinian lands issue has vexed attempts at peacemaking for some time.